-When defining the effect size of TDF/FTC, it is fortunate to have results from five large, high-quality, controlled trials (iPrEX, TDF2, Partners-PrEP, VOICE, FEM-PrEP), as well as two smaller studies in MSM (PROUD and iPERGAY) which allow to estimate TDF/FTC efficacy.
-Meta-analysis can be used to combine results from existing trials, and estimate confidence bounds (see next section).
+When defining the effect size of TDF/FTC, it is fortunate to have results from five large, highquality, controlled trials (iPrEX, TDF2, Partners-PrEP, VOICE, FEM-PrEP), as well as two smaller studies in MSM (PROUD and iPERGAY) which allow to estimate TDF/FTC efficacy.
+Meta-analysis can be used to combine results from existing trials, and estimate confidence bounds (see Section 7.3.2).